Welcome to the Channing Charities page

 There are many things to be proud of at Channing, but perhaps one of the most important is our Community Service.

 Taking part in Community Service gives you the opportunity of taking a responsible role whilst at the same time developing leadership, social and organisational skills.
-During the last academic year, Years 9 – 13 volunteered a very impressive 3,500 hours of service as part of the DOE Programme.
+At Channing, girls participate in voluntary work through the DofE Programme and in year 12.
 Others do some Community Service within the School, such as Sixth Formers volunteering to organise and run lunchtime and after school clubs for the younger girls.

-You will find yourself taking part in local events including the switch on of the Highgate Christmas Lights and the summer Fair in the Square, where you can either help set up, act as a steward or perform.
-You’ll also be able to visit residential homes and hospitals and perform concerts at Christmas and at other times during the academic year.
-During this time we’ll watch you develop into a well rounded, independent young adult and see you grow in confidence.
+Usually students take part in local events including the switching on of the Highgate Christmas Lights and the Summer Fair in the Square, where students can either help set up, act as a steward or perform.
+They also visit residential homes and hospitals and perform concerts at Christmas and at other times during the academic year.
+These activities help you develop into a well rounded, independent young adult and grow your confidence.
+We are working on ways to ensure community volunteering like this can continue in the time of coronavirus.

-For as Matilda Sharpe, one of the founders of Channing said: “Never forget that life is expecting much of you and me”.
+As Matilda Sharpe, one of the founders of Channing said: “Never forget that life is expecting much of you and me”.
+Channing students embody this quote and ensure our community, both inside and outside the school, thrives.